Limitless-TCP/LimitlessTCP-JavaScript/README.md

     tcpClient.emit('Yo 2');
 });
 ```

-Because the server isn't an instance of Limitless-TCP, the client will not use heartbeats, compression, or packet splitting.
-It will work as a normal tcp client.
-This however does not work the other way, a normal tcp client will not be compatible with a Limitless-TCP server
+This will not work the other way around, meaning you are not able to connect a normal tcp client to a Limitless TCP server.

 ## Server:
 ```javascript